llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 On the other hand, because `-fopenacc-print` is built on `Rewrite`, it modifies the original input buffer and thus can avoid these problems in most cases.
-That is, `-fopenacc-print` examines the OpenACC subtrees and the OpenMP subtrees computed by `TransformatACCToOMP` as needed to modify the input buffer in the manner requested by the argument to `-fopenacc-print`.
+That is, `-fopenacc-print` examines the OpenACC subtrees and the OpenMP subtrees computed by `TransformACCToOMP` as needed to modify the input buffer in the manner requested by the argument to `-fopenacc-print`.
 For OpenMP subtrees containing directives and other code not appearing in the original source and